dysun0b10001/Deep-point-cloud-completion/align-test/readme.md

 <p align="center"><img src="https://raw.githubusercontent.com/wiki/dorodnic/librealsense/align-expected.gif" alt="screenshot gif"/></p>

+## Modifications on Librealsense Example "align" (important)
+This tool aims at creating well aligned RGB and depth images from camera streaming, recording corresponding frame numbers to a txt file, and saving them to the designated directory.
+Thus the saving dirctory needs to be provided in command lines.
+Besides, an option is offered for specifying the frame interval between two consecutive saved frames, the default value is 1 (saving every frame).

 ## Code Overview

 This example is using standard `librealsense` API and `IMGUI` library for simple UI rendering: